From Flea Market Finds to Sea Breezes: A Slow Weekend in Figueira da Foz, Portugal

 Who It’s For (And Why You’ll Probably Love It)

-Figueira da Foz isn’t for everyone—and that’s a good thing.
+Figueira da Foz isn’t for everyone — and that’s part of its appeal.

 Where is Figueira da Foz located?